How to save energy at home - 31 expert-approved tips to save energy, money and the planet

 If you're on a waiting list and need a quick fix to start reading your usage, you can buy independent readers.
 There's an initial outlay, but you'll soon start saving because of it.

 Not all homes are suitable for a smart meter so do check if you can get one.
 If not it is still a good idea to look into how much it costs to run each appliance in your household manually.
-You can find this out by looking at the amount you pay per pence/kWh on your energy bill and multiplying it by the appliance wattage.
+You can find this out by looking at the amount you pay per pence/kWh on your energy bill and multiplying it by the kW power of your appliance.
+If your appliance displays the power in Watts, divide this by 1,000 to determine the number of kilowatts it uses and multiply this by the price you pay per unit of electricity to work out the hourly running costs.

 11. Regularly service the boiler

-The key to lower energy bills is an energy efficient home and this start with your boiler and heating system.
-A boiler should be serviced once a year to ensure it is working well.
+The key to lower energy bills is an energy efficient home and this starts with your boiler and heating system.
+Because of this, a boiler should be serviced once a year to ensure it is working well.

 ‘Having a falsely or broken boiler and heating system can definitely waste energy and make energy bills soar so an inspection will bring up issues that can cause this,’ say Rob Bennett and Pat Murphy of The Pimlico Group.
 ‘Hence, this is essential to make sure you have an energy-efficient heating home.
 Less waste means less consumption and less money spent on bills.